toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 16. Should all classes under test have a corresponding test class?

 Generally, that is true.
 You could follow a different convention that use tests callses for functionlity rather than per class but this wouldn't be common for small test projects were a one-to-one match from class under test to test class is the simplest.
+If for example, you only tested `Application` from `CourseTests` and `EventTests` where would you test for an object that wasn't a `UniversityCourse` or and `Event`?